Lovely Jubbly LinkedIn!

 - Inspirational.
 A quote, story or meme that inspired me and could inspire others.

 - Personal.
-Letting down my armor to let my network see the real me.
-Often dog related.
+Letting down my armour to let my network see the real me.
+Often dog-related.

 - Advice.
 Reach out to your network for advice, prompt your network to promote themselves to solve the problem.